Exploring Musical Dialogues Across Projects and Artists

-Since February 2023, a unique collaboration has begun with conductor Theodor Currentzis, leading to performances with the musicAeterna Orchestra and Choir at the Diaghilev Festival in Perm, as well as with the Utopia Orchestra and Choir at the Salzburg Festival.
-In February 2025, this collaboration continued with the European Winter Tour, featuring Purcell’s opera The Indian Queen, at the Berliner Philharmonie, the De Singel in Antwep and a private concert at the Église Saint-Eustache in Paris.
+Since February 2023, Kaloudis collaborates with conductor Theodor Currentzis, performing with the musicAeterna Orchestra & Choir at the Diaghilev Festival in Perm and with the Utopia Orchestra & Choir at the Salzburg Festival.
+In 2025, the European Winter Tour included Purcell’s The Indian Queen in Berlin, Antwerp, and Paris.
+He has also presented solo recitals, lectures, and masterclasses alongside these projects.

 Irini Tsirakidis (2018–Present)

-Since 2018, Kaloudis has partnered with mezzo-soprano Irini Tsirakidis.
-Their collaboration combines classical vocals with the unique timbre of the classical Cretan lyra, resulting in captivating performances that bridge traditional and classical music.
+A long-term partnership blending classical vocals with the timbre of the classical Cretan lyra, creating captivating performances bridging traditional and classical music.

 HOMER by Sophia Hill (2015–Present)